ferhat-mousavi/ferhat-mousavi/README.md

 ---

 ### Recent Python projects for the Turkish fiscal ecosystem
-I recently engineered—entirely in **Python**—two nationwide, regulatory‑compliant platforms for Turkey’s Revenue Administration:
+I recently engineered (entirely in **Python**) two nationwide, regulatory‑compliant platforms for Turkey’s Revenue Administration:

 | Project | What it does | Why it matters |
 |---------|--------------|----------------|